rancher/opni-docs/docs/guides/rancher-desktop/index.md

 # Quick Start using Rancher Desktop

-This guide walks you through installation of *Opni* on [Rancher Desktop](https://rancherdesktop.io), an open-sourced desktop application for MacOS, Linux and Windows.
+This guide walks you through installation of *Opni* on [Rancher Desktop](https://rancherdesktop.io), an open-sourced desktop application for Linux, MacOS and Windows.
 In 10 mins, you will have *Opni* deployed on a *local k3s cluster*.

 ## Prerequisites
 * Rancher Desktop is installed and configured on your machine.